Jack Dazley is a researcher in environmental science and biology.

-Cooperative behaviour is widespread in nature, and seen in many different organisms, from bacterial cells to primates.
-The main aim of behaviour is to increase the survival and reproductive success of individual organisms, so the question arises to what extent is behaviour cooperative, and what alternative theories can be used to understand cooperative behaviour?
+Cooperative behaviour is widespread in nature and seen in many different organisms, from bacterial cells to primates.
+The main aim of behaviour is to increase individual organisms' survival and reproductive success, so the questions that arise are to what extent is behaviour cooperative, and what alternative theories can be used to understand cooperative behaviour?

-A behaviour can be considered as cooperative if it is beneficial to another organism, the recipient, and is selected, at least partially, due to the benefits to the recipient (West et al. 2006).
-Relationships by which the by-product on one organism is beneficial to another cannot be considered as cooperative, as the benefit is unidirectional.
+A behaviour can be considered cooperative if it is beneficial to another organism, the recipient, and is selected, at least partially, due to the benefits to the recipient.
+Relationships in which the by-product of one organism is beneficial to another cannot be considered cooperative, as the benefit is unidirectional.

-Kin selection is seen clearly in cooperative breeding of closely related individuals.
-This involves several non-breeding individuals which assist related breeding pairs in raising their young.
+Kin selection is seen clearly in the cooperative breeding of closely related individuals.
+This involves several non-breeding individuals, which assist related breeding pairs in raising their young.
 The result is larger offspring with a higher chance of survival, and this is due to helpers assisting in feeding.
 The Arabian Babbler Turdoides squamiceps is a well-studied example of cooperative breeding strategies in bird species.
-Flocks of these species have several breeding pairs and many helper individuals which assist in feeding and raising the chicks.
-As would be expected following the trend of kin selection, helper individuals are more inclined to assist in raising chicks which are more closely related to them.
-In these breeding arrangements the benefit of the behaviour is direct, as cooperation in raising offspring directly impacts the survival rate of the chicks.
+Flocks of these species have several breeding pairs and many helper individuals, which assist in feeding and raising the chicks.
+As would be expected following the trend of kin selection, helper individuals are more inclined to assist in raising chicks that are more closely related to them.
+In these breeding arrangements, the benefit of the behaviour is direct, as cooperation in raising offspring directly impacts the survival rate of the chicks.

-Cooperation is not an evolutionary stable strategy, as defective behaviour would spread in a cooperative population, as sucker’s pay off (whereby one individual defects) is not beneficial to the cooperative individual.
-Free riding has been observed in female ring tailed lemurs Lemur catta when defending group territories.
+Cooperation is not an evolutionarily stable strategy, as defective behaviour would spread in a cooperative population, as sucker’s pay off (whereby one individual defects) is not beneficial to the cooperative individual.
+Free riding has been observed in female ring-tailed lemurs Lemur catta when defending group territories.
 Participation in lemur territorial disputes varies according to several factors such as dominance rank, kinship and patterns of parental care.

-The idea of reciprocity in cooperative behaviour was coined by sociobiologist and evolutionary biologist Robert Trivers in 1971, and proposes that individuals that have been helped by another in the past will be more likely to help that individual, compared to an individual which has not helped in the past, a mechanism known as reciprocal helping.
+The idea of reciprocity in cooperative behaviour was coined by sociobiologist and evolutionary biologist Robert Trivers in 1971 and proposes that individuals that have been helped by another in the past will be more likely to help that individual compared to an individual which has not been helped in the past, a mechanism known as reciprocal helping.
 The one obstacle in this theory is the problem of free riding.
-As there is a time lag in between one individual helping and other helping, there is a possibility that one individual may take advantage of this.
+As there is a time lag between one individual helping and another helping, there is a possibility that one individual may take advantage of this.

 Symbiosis is a form of inter-species cooperation, whereby the by-product of one individual benefits the other and vice versa.
-Symbiosis cannot be considered as altruistic as each individual is acting for the benefit of itself, and the not its partner, however in many cases symbionts are unable to survive without each other.
+Symbiosis cannot be considered as altruistic as each individual is acting for the benefit of itself, and not its partner; however, in many cases, symbionts are unable to survive without each other.

-Symbiosis is driven by the selfish needs of an individual, and can be driven towards parasitism, whereby there is no cost but a benefit is still gained.
-In a study by Sachs and Wilcox (2006), development of a parasitic shift by the alga Symbiodinium microadriaticum was observed, resulting from horizontal gene transmission.
+Symbiosis is driven by the selfish needs of an individual and can be driven towards parasitism, whereby there is no cost, but a benefit is still gained.
+In a study by Sachs and Wilcox (2006), the development of a parasitic shift by the alga Symbiodinium microadriaticum was observed, resulting from horizontal gene transmission.
 In these cases, the presence of the algae would result in tissue damage to host jellyfish and decreased fitness.

 The Ghost Orchid (Epipogium ssp.) is another example of how symbiotic relationships can lead to parasitism.
-Orchids, like many plants, are symbiotic with fungi, which live in the roots, and assist with sugar-waiter and mineral ion transport cross the root hair surface (Mycorrhiza).
+Orchids, like many plants, are symbiotic with fungi, which live in the roots, and assist with sugar-waiter and mineral ion transport across the root hair surface (Mycorrhiza).
 The fungi then feed upon the carbohydrates produced from orchid photosynthesis.
-In some circumstances, the plant does not photosynthesize and the fungi is parasitized by the plant, with no benefit to the fungus in the relationship, known as Myco-heterotrophy.
-As a result of this, the ghost orchid does not possess chlorophyll, and are usually coloured cream or brown.
+In some circumstances, the plant does not photosynthesize, and the fungi are parasitized by the plant, with no benefit to the fungus in the relationship, known as Myco-heterotrophy.
+As a result of this, the ghost orchid does not possess chlorophyll and is usually coloured cream or brown.

 In some situations, cooperation can arise from a by-product of an individual’s self-interested act.
 One prime example of by-product benefits is in queens of unrelated ant species.
 New colonies of ants founded by queens are susceptible to raiding and destruction by workers of previously established colonies.
-Multiple females, of unrelated species (observed in Myrmicinae, Dolichoderinae and Formicinae) will raise a colony together.
+Multiple females of unrelated species (observed in Myrmicinae, Dolichoderinae and Formicinae) will raise a colony together.
 This is advantageous to both parties as colonies are built faster and can be defended from raiders more efficiently.
 It is clear that this behaviour is not altruistic, as the actions of individual queens are to benefit themselves.
-However this relationship becomes unstable once the worker are ants are produced.
-At this point, brood production no longer relies on the body reserves of the queen, and so it would be advantageous for one queen to take over the nest.
+However, this relationship becomes unstable once the worker ants are produced.
+At this point, brood production no longer relies on the queen's body reserves, so it would be advantageous for one queen to take over the nest.
 Ant queens will fight to the death in order to take over colonies, and the cooperative behaviour ceases.

 In reciprocal behaviour, the reward of participating in cooperative behaviour was benefits from another individual’s cooperation.
 Enforcement can be seen as the opposite of reciprocity, whereby punishment of free riders is implemented, enforcing cooperative behaviour and suppressing deviating behaviour.